teaching-on-testbeds/repro-DNS/README.md

 ```
 We use `--tool=callgrind` to specify that we are using the callgrind tool.

-The malicious referral response should include a long list of name servers, in order to create such a list the `/env/nsd_attack/home.lan.forward` zone file needs to have 1500 records per one malicious request.
+The malicious referral response should include a long list of name servers, in order to create such a response, the `/env/nsd_attack/home.lan.forward` zone file needs to have 1500 records per one malicious request.
 From another docker terminal, run
 ```bash
 cp /env/reproduction/home.lan.forward /env/nsd_attack
 ```
 to configure the zone file for the malicious authoritative server.

 In two more docker terminals start the root and malicious authoritative servers.
 Run
 ```bash